Security

 Total: ~65 MB freed.
 The gateway needs ~600 MB heap to start, so every MB matters on a 1 GB box.

-Tropic uses AWS Systems Manager (SSM) for management operations — syncing API keys, reading config, restarting services.
+Tropic uses a secure management channel for operations like syncing API keys, reading config, and restarting services.
 No SSH tunnel is needed for any of this.
 SSH access is a separate thing, for your use.

 Network rules